GVM OpenVAS Troubleshooting A Kali Linux Installation

 If the required SSL/TLS certificates failed to generate during the standard setup process, or if the existing certificates are not valid any longer, you must generate the necessary SSL/TLS certificate files.
 The script

-is used for managing the certificates required by Greenbone Community Edition.sudo runuser -u _gvm -- gvm-manage-certs -a -fERROR: Database is wrong version.
+gvm-manage-certsis used for managing the certificates required by Greenbone Community Edition.Generate all required SSL/TLS certificatessudo runuser -u _gvm -- gvm-manage-certs -a -fERROR: Database is wrong version.
 You have installed a new gvmd version

 When upgrading Greenbone Community Edition, you may need to also update the